Wend von Wietersheim: Career

 Wietersheim was born in 1900 into a family of the Chamberlain Walter von Wietersheim (1863–1919).
-Wietersheim served in World War I with the 4th (1st Silesian) Hussars "von Schill" He joined the Reichswehr of the Weimar Republic, serving in the cavalry.
+Wietersheim served in World War I with the 4th (1st Silesian) Hussars "von Schill".
+He joined the Reichswehr of the Weimar Republic, serving in the cavalry.
 In 1938 he transferred to the Panzer (tank) force as an adjutant with the 3rd Panzer Division.
 With this unit he participated in the German invasion of Poland.
 Wietersheim took command of a motorcycle infantry battalion of the 1st Panzer Division.
 He led this battalion in the Battle of France.

-Wietersheim was appointed commander of a rifle regiment of the 1st Panzer-Division on 20 July 1941, with which he took part in the invasion of the Soviet Union, Operation Barbarossa.
+Wietersheim was appointed commander of 113th Rifle Regiment of the 1st Panzer-Division on 20 July 1941, with which he took part in the invasion of the Soviet Union, Operation Barbarossa.
 The 1st Panzer Division was subordinated to Panzer Group 4 under the command of General Erich Hoepner operating on the northern sector of the Eastern Front.
 In late 1944, Wietersheim was in the south of France, commanding the 11th Panzer Division as it faced Allied amphibious landings near Toulon and Nice.
 Wietersheim surrendered to the US 90th Infantry Division in May 1945, in Czechoslovakia near the border with Bavaria.